Increasingly, major sport events have been recognized as both economic drivers and powerful place-brand builders for cities.

 Vice President, Sport, WinSport Canada

-Manifesto works with Red Bull Canada to develop strong international bids for Red Bull events across Canada, including Red Bull Crashed Ice in Edmonton in 2015 and Red Bull X-Fighters in Calgary in 2009.
-Think of Red Bull X-Fighters as freestyle motocross meets the Calgary Stampede, bringing together Calgary’s traditional western cultural identity and a new, national and international audience of adrenaline sports fans.
+Manifesto works with Red Bull Canada to develop strong international bids for Red Bull events across Canada, including Red Bull Crashed Ice in Edmonton in 2015 and 2018 and Red Bull X-Fighters in Calgary in 2009.

-The Future is Freestyle and Manifesto is working with Freestyle Canada (CFSA) to develop a solid funding foundation for the FIS Freestyle Ski World Cup in Calgary featuring Canada's top freestyle skiing talent and the best international field of competitors coming out of the 2014 Olympic Winter Games.
+The Future is Freestyle and Manifesto is worked with Freestyle Canada (CFSA) to develop a solid funding foundation for the return of the FIS Freestyle Ski World Cup to Calgary featuring Canada's top freestyle skiing talent and the best international field of competitors coming out of the Pyeongchang 2018 Olympic Winter Games.

 One of six stops on the Burton Global Open Series, Calgary hosted the lone Canadian stop for four consecutive years from 2009-2012.
 Manifesto worked closely with Burton to ensure the event had a strong funding foundation and promoted Calgary internationally as a winter sport tourism destination.